Dominion: Prequel to the Exorcist: Production

 In September 2004, Morgan Creek began discussions with Schrader on possibly giving his version a limited theatrical release in 2005.
 The studio hired editor Tim Silano to assemble Schrader's version, but Silano insisted that Schrader be brought back to oversee the editing of his own material.
 Morgan Creek allocated $35,000 and a very short amount of time for Schrader to finish his version.
 The meager outlay provided by the studio to resume the film's final stage of post-production resulted in a number of compromises.
 Specifically, Schrader was not given enough money to conduct ADR, to bring cinematographer Vittorio Storaro back to perform the film's color timing (forcing him and Silano to approximate it themselves), nor to commission an original score for the entire film.
 Instead, the score was developed piecemeal, with fourteen minutes (including a central theme) being composed without payment by Angelo Badalamenti.
-The final twenty minutes of the film were scored by the American metal band Dog Fashion Disco (the unusual choice stemming from Schrader's son's affection for the group), while the balance of the score - about an hour's worth - was recycled from Trevor Rabin's work for the Harlin version.
+The final twenty minutes of the film were scored by the American metal band Dog Fashion Disco (the unusual choice stemming from Schrader's son Sam's affection for the group), while the balance of the score - about an hour's worth - was recycled from Trevor Rabin's work for the Harlin version.
 In addition to contributing compositions, Dog Fashion Disco also "finessed" the score as a whole to give it a unity despite its disparate sources.

 In March 2005, after a private screening in New York, the film was titled Paul Schrader's Exorcist: The Original Prequel.
 Other working titles at that time included Exorcist IV, and Dark Angel.
 By April, the film was officially titled Dominion.